CUBoulder-Ashwin/NAutoHUB/README.md

    - Push this project to your git
    - Copy the ngrok URL from the `/NAutoHub/ngrok.log`
    - Open your github repository --> settings --> Webhooks
-   - Paste the URL with `/github-webhook/` appended at the end
+   - Append the URL with `/github-webhook/` and save

      ```bash
      example: https://e1ea-198-11-21-104.ngrok-free.app/github-webhook/
-   - Save Webhook

 ---